-It is no secret that our closest and most intimate relationships can be our most prominent teachers if we let it.
+It is no secret that our closest and most intimate relationships can be our most prominent teachers if we let them.
 When I was 16-years-old a girl, I was seeing cheated on me.
 I convinced myself that it was no big deal at the time and that I didn't really 'like' her anyway.
 This idea I convinced myself of was not the truth.
-The truth was that the incident deeply hurt me, and locked a fear that this would happen again deep in my subconscious.
+The truth was that the incident deeply hurt me and locked a fear that this would happen again deep in my subconscious.

 As I noticed the suspicion and insecurity, I was able to ask myself the question, "What is really going on here?"
-The answer came as, "You are afraid to get hurt."
+The answer came as "You are afraid to get hurt."

-This realization gave way to a new conversation with my current partner.
-It allowed me to work through that fear, rather than having the insidious behaviours activated by the fear take over and define who I was as a partner.
+This connection allowed me to work through that fear, rather than having the insidious behaviours activated by the fear take over and define who I was as a partner.

-Subtle fear can show up and influence many different parts of life, and the fears will be as individual as the person who has them.
-The exploration of fear takes time and a willingness to see the fears as information rather than as good or bad.
-Fear is healthy and can keep you safe.
-As Karla McLaren, PhD, puts it in her book 'the Language of Emotions,' "When you fear flows freely, you'll feel focused, centred, capable and agile.
+Subtle fear can show up and influence many different parts of life, and the concern will be as individual as the person who has them.
+Exploring fear takes time and a willingness to see the fears as information rather than as good or bad.
+There is nothing wrong with you.

-Unlocking the fears that get hidden away can be liberating and a step towards healthy emotional regulation.
+Exploring the fears that get hidden away can be liberating and a step towards healthy emotional regulation.